singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 One might ask which of these solutions is more efficient.
 Both run in O(N) time, but what about the space efficiency?
 At first, we might want to claim that the second solution is more space efficient.

 In a sense, that's correct.
-The first solution uses 0(log N) recursive calls (in a balanced tree), each of which adds a new level to the stack.
+The first solution uses O(log N) recursive calls (in a balanced tree), each of which adds a new level to the stack.
 The second solution, which is iterative, does not require this extra space.

 However, both solutions require returning O(N) data.
-The extra 0(log N) space usage from the recursive implementation is dwarfed by the O(N) data that must be returned.
+The extra O(log N) space usage from the recursive implementation is dwarfed by the O(N) data that must be returned.
 So while the first solution may actually use more data, they are equally efficient when it comes to "big O:'

 **4.4   Check Balanced:** Implement a function to check if a binary tree is balanced.
 For the purposes of this question, a balanced tree is defined to be a tree such that the heights of the two subtrees of any node never differ by more than one.